 Biography

-Daniel regularly acts as counsel in commercial, shareholder, investor, real estate and regulatory disputes.
-He has guided multiple clients through commercial rent renewal arbitrations, and has represented clients in mediations and arbitrations concerning shareholder oppression claims, estate claims and wrongful dismissal claims.
+Daniel regularly acts as counsel in commercial, shareholder, investor, real estate, estates and regulatory disputes.
+Daniel advises and represents major corporations and board members in complex commercial disputes, including securities disputes.
+He has guided multiple clients through commercial rent renewal arbitrations, and has represented clients in actions, mediations and arbitrations concerning shareholder oppression claims, estate claims and wrongful dismissal claims.
 Daniel is also a capable appellate litigator.
 He has successfully argued a commercial appeal concerning the distribution of partnership funds at the Ontario Court of Appeal, and acted as intervener counsel before multiple levels of court in a high-profile case concerning the constitutionality of changes to electoral spending limits and the use of the notwithstanding clause.

 Daniel’s practice also includes representing clients who were victims of corporate and investor fraud, and crisis management.
 He has successfully obtained judgment against corporations and their directors for fraudulent invoicing practices and cheque fraud, and has obtained urgent Mareva and Norwich orders to freeze assets related to investment fraud.
 Daniel has experience bringing and defending against motions seeking urgent injunctive relief, including defending against municipal by-law violations.